ironArray/Caterva2/SPECS.md

 The client must be implemented in Python 3 (3.9 being the minimal supported version).
 It must be a command line interface that connects to a subscriber and sends commands to it.
 The subscriber must be running before the client is started.
 If the subscriber is not running, the client must print an error message and exit.
 The publisher *can* be running before the subscriber is started.
 If the publisher is not running, the subscriber will only serve its cached data.
 Only one publisher per group will be supported initially.

-When a `info` command is issued, the client must print the metadata of the dataset.
-We will implement just the .b2nd files (NDArray instances in Python) for now  The metadata is a dictionary with the following fields:
+When an `info` command is issued, the client must print the metadata of the dataset.
+We will implement just the `.b2nd` files (NDArray instances in Python) for now.
+The metadata is a dictionary with the following fields:

 - `meta`: The metadata of the dataset.
 E.g. if the dataset `b` is an NDArray, `meta` is the next dict: